 In second, Malaysia’s Zaidatul Husniah Zulkifli, this time with a legitimate PB of 11.65, broke her time of 11.67 from Kosanov last year.
-Zulkifli mark is the #2 in SEA this year in this event.
-Zulkifli had run faster, but both times were disallowed, and 11.36 (2.5) in Pretoria and 11.45 in South Africa also were both disallowed.
+Zulkifli’s mark is #2 in SEA this year in this event.
+Zulkifli ran faster, but both times were disallowed, and 11.36 (2.5) in Pretoria and 11.45 in South Africa were also disallowed.

 SEA Games Silver medalist Tassaporn Wanakit was third, improving her Seasons Best from 11.88 to 11.83.

 Defending SEA Games Champion Kayla Richardson (Philippines), who has been running 400’s, is still yet to register a 100m time this year.
 But will defend her title.